chris-mlvz/chris-mlvz/README.md

 # 👋 Hi, I’m Chris MV (@chris_mlvz)
 - 💜 I love coding
-- 🌱 Always learning about Software Development and Machine Learning
+- 🌱 I'm learning about Software Development and Machine Learning
 - 🦾 In fact a mechatronic engineer
 ## Developing with:
 - 🎯 Flutter and Dart for Mobile, Desktop & Web